 After college and now a full time professional guitarist, Rob embarked on a career as one of the top session and touring musicians in Canada playing for many years as a member of Canadian hard rock legend Lee Aaron's band, boy band Soul Decision, Nettwerk signed vocal group Aliqua, Vancouver Island's own Vince Vaccaro, and the Vancouver institution Soulstream whose reign at Bar None for over a decade is one of the great pieces of history of the Vancouver music scene.
 Rob's extensive studio, composing, and performing experience is featured on video games such as “The Simpson’s Hit and Run” in which he served as session guitarist and bandleader.
 His composing is featured on television shows such as “The L-Word” and "The Dead Zone" with his hip-hop tune "True Soul" co-written by Kia Kadiri and Scott Sanft.
 He appeared on countless stages as a side man with Justin Bieber, Carly Rae Jepson, Michael Buble, and Tom Jones among others.
 After years playing with renowned party band Famous Players, in 2010 Rob started up his own event band – Side One which would forever change the course of his career from hired gun guitarist, to multi-million dollar a year entrepreneur as Side One expanded from Vancouver to Calgary, Toronto, and Seattle employing hundreds of musicians and techs and doing close to 300 events a year for some of the biggest companies and events in the world.

 Although he considers himself a “jazz” guitarist, Rob is heavily influenced and involved in many styles of music including rock, funk, hip hop, classical, reggae, metal, world, and country.
-Rob also teaches lessons from his private studio and enjoys working with students of all skill levels with interests in any style.
+While Rob spent much of his pre Side One years teaching, he has now retired.

 As a music fan first and foremost, Rob has a deep affinity for the music of Wes Montgomery, Kurt Rosenwinkel, Dirty Projectors, Ryan Adams, Pat Metheny, John Coltrane, Miles Davis, Ahmad Jamal, Duke Ellington, Charlie Parker, Wayne Shorter, Herbie Hancock, Barney Kessel, John Scofield, Thelonius Monk, Charlie Mingus, Django Reinhardt, Joe Pass, Pat Martino, John McLaughlin, George Benson, Jim Hall, Sonny Rollins, Chet Baker, Beastie Boys, Keith Jarrett, Otis Redding, Cake, Interpol, Bill Evans, Count Basie, Quincy Jones, Paul Motian, Led Zeppelin, NERD, Clipse, Dexter Gordon, Steve Reich, Rush, Bob Marley, Jeff Buckley, Mos Def, Leonard Cohen, The Band, Jaco Pastorius, The Tragically Hip, Vampire Weekend, The Funk Brothers, Parliament, Earth Wind and Fire, Kool and the Gang, Curtis Mayfield, Jimi Hendrix, Nirvana, Peter Gabriel, The Meters, Genesis, Chris Cornell, Soundgarden, Rage against the Machine, The Clash, David Bowie, Nile Rogers, Stevie Ray Vaughn, Michael Jackson, Franz Ferdinand, Steve Cropper, Dwight Yoakum, Tribe Called Quest, Hank Williams III, Kenny Wheeler, Johnny Cash, Lenny Breau, Willie Nelson, Chet Atkins, Earl Scruggs, Ornette Coleman, Paul Chambers Wynton Kelly and Jimmy Cobb/Philly Joe Jones, AC/DC, The Roots, Ben Monder, , Sloan, The Beatles, Bob Dylan, The Beach Boys, NWA, Snoop, Glenn Gould, Frank Sinatra, Ella Fitzgerald, Billie Holiday, Messhugah, Megadeth, Art Blakey, Van Halen, Yes, Kia Kadiri, K-os, James Brown, The Police, Shakti, Mahavishnu Orchestra, Bach, Aaron Copeland, Bartok, Tragically Hip, Mark Turner, The Bad Plus, Radiohead, Elliot Smith, Aimee Mann, Joni Mitchell, Elvin Jones, Steve Grossman, Prince, and anyone else that makes music from both sides of their brain.